aidanwardman/Stock-Bot/README.md

 }
 ```
 - Replace **ABCDEFG** with your discord **App Bot User Token**
 ## Running
 ```
 npm bot.json
 ```
-- Invite your bot to your discord server

 ## Usage
 Once you have the bot turned on and linked up you can use it by typing [**Stock Market**]:[**Stock Code**]
 > asx:a2m